Cherry Blossom Season in Japan : Best Hanami Spots and 10 Tours

 Hirosaki Castle & Park is one of the best places to see cherry blossoms in Japan as it features 2,600 cherry blossom trees in 50 different varieties.
 This historic park is famous for its beautiful Sakura tunnel, petal-covered moats and a romantic heart shape formed by the branches of two Sakura cherry blossom trees overlapping!

-During the Hirosaki Cherry Blossom Festival (April 18 to May 5 for 2025), you can enjoy picnics and boat rides while admiring gorgeous cherry blossoms as well as the mesmerising illuminations at night.
+During the Hirosaki Cherry Blossom Festival (April 17 to May 5 for 2026), you can enjoy picnics and boat rides while admiring gorgeous cherry blossoms as well as the mesmerising illuminations at night.

 If you’re looking for a tour in the Hirosaki area, Japan Guide Agency has two tours to offer; one is the Hirosaki 4hr Private Tour with Government-Licensed Guide while the other is the Hirosaki Full-Day Private Tour with Government-Licensed Guide.
-These tours are not specifically for cherry blossom viewing at Hirosaki Castle Park, but if you’re taking either of them when Sakura is in bloom (usually from late April to early May in Hirosaki), you’ll get to see the outstanding cherry blossoms at the most iconic places as both tours are totally customizable to suit your preferences.
+These tours are not specifically for cherry blossom viewing at Hirosaki Castle Park, but if you’re taking either of them when Sakura is in bloom (usually from late April to early May in Hirosaki), you’ll get to see the outstanding cherry blossoms at the most iconic places as both tours are totally customisable to suit your preferences.

 Where to see cherry blossoms in Japan after mid-April